goadesign/goa.design/content/blog/002-endpoints.md

 This is a real testament to the power of open standards, certainly a success story for the [Open API Initiative](https://openapis.org).
 It's also a good validation of the "Design first" approach promoted by goa.
 I can't wait to see what other cool integration it will enable in the future.
-In the mean time you get to rip the benefits: you can now deploy your goa services behind Google Cloud Endpoints with no extra work!
+In the mean time you get to reap the benefits: you can now deploy your goa services behind Google Cloud Endpoints with no extra work!